FrcTeam4919/GettingStarted/NewRobotYearTemplate.md

 # Game Analysis
 * Include Game Title, Notes on kickoff etc.

-# Design Process
 ## Game Decomposition - Define Requirements
 * Describe Game Strategies - offensive, defensive
 * Describe Strategies for scoring points and reanking points
-* Rank strategy options/choices
+* Rank strategy options/choices - how Team Ronin wants to play the game

 ## Function Breakdown - Define Use Cases
+* Verbs: What will the Robot, Human Players, and Operators do?
+Include autonomous and teleop.
-Also describe how challenging to implmenet: Green - easy, black - medium, red - hard
+* Also describe how challenging to implmenet: Green - easy, black - medium, red - hard

-## Alternative Designs Brainstorming
+# Alternative Designs Brainstorming
 * Remember one of the first critical items to figure out is the type of drive train.
 * Wheeled (2, 3, or 4 per side), tank track, or something else.
 * The drive train is one of first items that has to be fabricated to determine other items (functions) and how they mount and space.